DylanCorr2020/azure-network-protocols-NSG/README.md

 - We observe the ping requests and replies in Wireshark, confirming basic network connectivity.

-### Step 4: NSG Configuration
+### Step 4: NSG Configuration to disable incoming (inbound) ICMP traffic

-- Initiate a perpetual/non-stop ping from your Windows 10 VM to your Ubuntu VM.
+- Initiate a perpetual/non-stop ping from your Windows 10 VM to your Linux VM.
 - Open the Network Security Group your Linux VM is using and disable incoming (inbound) ICMP traffic

   <img width="505" alt="Image" src="https://github.com/user-attachments/assets/70caca35-2867-4b26-a9ba-6aba3266b48f" />

-- Back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity
+- Back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity.
+The windows VM should not be able to ping the Linux VM request times out.

 <img width="505" alt="Image" src="https://github.com/user-attachments/assets/12523efd-509f-4d3c-b584-801539bef4d7" />

 ### Step 6: Analyzing SSH Traffic

+- SSH (Secure Shell): Provides a secure encrypted connection for remote login and command execution.
+Port 22.

 - Start a packet capture in Wireshark and filter for SSH traffic on the Windows 10 VM.